sunnymodi21/inlog/README.md

 ## Running Your Application

-The MEAN.JS project integrates both Grunt and Gulp as build tools and task automation, but Grunt will be deprecated in favor of Gulp.
+The Inlog project integrates both Grunt and Gulp as build tools and task automation, but Grunt will be deprecated in favor of Gulp.
 While you are free to use both of them directly, we have wrapped Gulp tasks with npm scripts so that regardless of the build tool running the project is transparent to you.

 Run your application using npm: